jbman73175/Theopedia/articles/k/Kevin_Vanhoozer.md

 ### Constructive works

+-   *Pictures at a Biblical Exhibition: Theological Scenes of the Church’s Worship, Witness, and Wisdom*.
+    IVP, forthcoming.
 -   *Remythologizing Theology: Divine Action, Passion, and Authorship*.
     Cambridge University Press, 2010.
--   *Pictures at a Biblical Exhibition: Theological Scenes of the Church’s Worship, Witness, and Wisdom*.
-    IVP, 2010.
 -   *The Drama of Doctrine: A Canonical-linguistic Approach to Christian Theology*.
     Westminster John Knox, 2005.
 -   *First Theology: God, Scripture & Hermeneutics*.
 IVP, 2002.